mbp-lab/sose2022_xai_ac/README.md

 1. Pull the most recent updates from the reposititory by running `git pull` from your local repository.
 2. Activate your conda env, `conda activate xai_ac`.
+3. Download necessary models from LernraumPlus, section [Practical Notebook I](https://lernraumplus.uni-bielefeld.de/course/view.php?id=12564&section=7).
+    1. Extract to the `models` folder in your local repository
-3. Install the following Python Packages:
+4. Install the following Python Packages:
     1. [Tensorflow](https://www.tensorflow.org/install): `pip install tensorflow` (there is no training so a GPU is not needed)
     2. [LIME](https://github.com/marcotcr/lime): `pip install lime`
     3. [SHAP](https://shap.readthedocs.io/en/latest/index.html#): `conda install -c conda-forge shap`
-4. Run Jupyter Lab: `jupyter lab`
+5. Run Jupyter Lab: `jupyter lab`
-5. Open `Notebooks/1. simplification_attribution.ipynb`
+6. Open `Notebooks/1. simplification_attribution.ipynb`
-6. Complete the tasks as described in the Notebook.
+7. Complete the tasks as described in the Notebook.